Drink-drive accidents and casualties

 Drink-drive estimates: background

-1. The Department for Transport (DfT) annually estimates the number of reported drink drive accidents: i.e. those reported injury road accidents involving drivers with illegal alcohol levels (above the current drink-drive limit of 80 milligrams (mg) of alcohol per 100 millilitres (ml) of blood or 35 micrograms per 100ml of breath).
-DfT published GB estimates in Reported road casualties in Great Britain:
+The Department for Transport (DfT) annually estimates the number of reported drink drive accidents: i.e. those reported injury road accidents involving drivers with illegal alcohol levels (above the current drink-drive limit of 80 milligrams (mg) of alcohol per 100 millilitres (ml) of blood or 35 micrograms per 100ml of breath in England and Wales or 50 milligrams (mg) of alcohol per 100 millilitres (ml) of blood or 22 micrograms per 100ml of breath in Scotland from the 5th December 2014).

-Estimates for accidents involving illegal alcohol levels: 2013 (final) and 2014 (provisional) in August 2015.
-Scotland estimates are presented in Table ras51019 and will be updated with 2013 data in September 2015.
+DfT published GB final figures in August 2021.
+Scotland estimates are presented in Reported Road Casualties GB Table ras51019 which was updated with 2019 data in September 2021.
 Because of the uncertainty involved figures are rounded to the nearest ten.